eFinder

 INSUFFICIENT EVIDENCE

-No evidence found to confirm or refute the claim about plant-inspired membrane properties.
+No evidence found in web search, cross-references, or Wikipedia to confirm the study's findings on plant-inspired membrane properties.

 “By mimicking the mechanisms used in plant leaves, the researchers were able to create a highly selective and permeable gas separation membrane from liquid water stabilized in between hydrophilic nanopores.”